vishal-git/doc-parser/README.md

 <details><summary><b>Show config settings</b></summary>

-This app makes a call to OpenAI API.
+This app makes a call to the OpenAI API.
 You will need to get the API key from [OpenAI] and store it locally in the `.env` file.

 In addition, you will also need an API key from [HuggingFace], and that key should also be stored in the same file.
+See below:

 <p align='center'>
 	<img src='./img/api-keys.png', alt='API Keys', width='650'>